oceanep/shopify-ranking-app/README.md

-# ranking
+# Koa Shopify Starter

-Product Ranking App
+Heavily inspired by the Unite React Node App workshop with updated dependencies.